 - Was the request made prior to the priority deadline?

 - All forms must be received by the established housing deadline (e.g., prior to room selection for returning students, and prior to May 15 (for the fall semester) or November 1 (for the spring semester) for new students).

 - Any forms received after that deadline may not be considered.
 If approved after the deadline, it will be dependent on space availability.

 - The student will be notified of the Committee's decision by either phone or email.
-If the decision is to grant the request, communication will include the specific housing assignment.
+If the decision is to grant the request, communication may include the specific housing assignment.
+Otherwise, the specific assignment will be released with all room assignments.
 The assignment will be determined based on the student's need; please keep in mind that there is no guarantee that any student will be placed in a specific residence hall or room.
 If the decision is to deny the request, all attempts will be made to explain why a request was denied in order to keep the student informed.

 Consideration is given based on the date all documentation is submitted and space availability.

 Simply submitting the Request for Housing Accommodations form does not guarantee that the request will be granted.
 Accommodations are made on a needs-based and space-available basis.

 The Housing Accommodation form is online at Housing Central.
 All supporting documents should be scanned and uploaded at this same website.

 The form will ask basic questions such as the following: